and04671/FINAL_PREZ/README.md

 customized least energy cost paths for pedestrians with mobility limitations.
-It takes a user selected set of addresses and a preferred balance of weighting distance and grade.
+It takes a user selected set of addresses and a preferred balance of weighting distance and slope.

 Update Information:
 The first prototype was developed in spring 2021 as a skeletal python script.
-This current version is in the process of making updates and accuracy improvements.
+This current version is current as of December 2021.
+Updates involved making accuracy and accessability improvements.
 These include: improving slope accuracy, adding restictions to travel modes, updating weighting and energy equations, creating a user selected mode and address, automating most of the code into a more user friendly repetitive structure, and general cleaning.